Terry Wahls: The Wahls Protocol Diet

 Wahls advocates a low-carbohydrate paleo diet.
 The diet promoted by Wahls to treat MS is a modified paleo diet, relying primarily on grass-fed meat, fish, leafy vegetables, roots, nuts, and fruit and restricting dairy products, eggs, grains, legumes, nightshade (solanaceous) vegetables, starches and sugar.
 Wahls has claimed that the diet alleviated the symptoms of her own multiple sclerosis.

-Wahls' promotion of her diet and lifestyle regimen as an important strategy for managing MS-related symptoms as well as other disorders has been criticized for relying too much on anecdotal evidence, for failing to initiate adequate research to verify the claims, and for Wahls' perceived conflicts of interest (selling numerous products and educational materials related to her protocol).
+Wahls' promotion of her diet and lifestyle regimen have been criticized for relying too much on anecdotal evidence, for not having adequate research to verify the claims, and for Wahls' perceived conflicts of interest (selling numerous products and educational materials related to her protocol).
 A 2020 Cochrane review found no research supporting efficacy or effectiveness of diet or vitamin supplementation for treatment of MS.

-Clinical neurologist Steven Novella writes that Wahls "paint[s] a picture of reality that is at drastic odds with the evidence" and elevates "nutrition to a magical stature that is not based on a lick of published evidence".
+Clinical neurologist Steven Novella has commented that Wahls' view is "at drastic odds with the evidence" and elevates "nutrition to a magical stature that is not based on a lick of published evidence".